sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 The default variant is `standard`.
 To use the `lean` variant, add the `sbb-lean` CSS class to the `html` element (e.g. `<html class="sbb-lean" ...>`).

-Most of the breaking changes should automatically be migrated via `ng update` (see our [How to update](howtoupdate) guide).
+Most of the breaking changes should automatically be migrated via `ng add @sbb-esta/angular` (see our [How to update](howtoupdate) guide).

 Please [reach out to us](https://github.com/sbb-design-systems/sbb-angular/issues/new/choose), if